 Knowsley Council is working with Tay Valley Lighting (TVL) to carry out a multi-million pound revamp of the borough’s street lighting.

-Members of the community in the Prescot East and Whiston North areas are invited to attend a consultation event being held on Thursday 5 September at the Robert Foulkes Centre, Brook Street, Whiston, L35 5AP.
+Work is scheduled to commence in the Halewood North area in July.
+Members of the community in Halewood North are invited to attend a consultation event being held on Monday 20 May at Halewood Environment Centre, Okell Drive, Halewood.
 Representatives from both Knowsley Council and TVL will be on-hand to answer any questions residents may have regarding the work that will be taking place.

 Cllr Dave Lonergan, Knowsley Council’s Cabinet Member for Regeneration, Economy and Skills, said, “The street lighting project is a major investment for Knowsley and it’s important that we keep residents informed as the scheme progresses.

-“I urge members of the Prescot East and Whiston North communities to go along to the consultation event to see what the project will involve and how it will benefit them.”
+“I urge members of the Halewood North community to go along to the consultation event to see what the project will involve and how it will benefit them.”

-The four-year street lighting project involves 70% of Knowsley’s street lights and 80% of the borough’s traffic signs and bollards being replaced.
+The four-year street lighting project will see 70% of Knowsley’s street lights and 80% of the borough’s traffic signs and bollards being replaced.

 The latest technology being used will feature the ability to vary the level of lighting and reduce the level of CO2 emissions.
 Brighter lighting may also assist in the reduction of crime and night-time traffic accidents, as well as making CCTV images clearer.
 Improved visibility could also help drivers, pedestrians and cyclists feel safer.